Carilion Clinic: Carilion Clinic reorganization

 In 2006, Carilion's management warned that trends in the health care sector threatened to undermine the organization's financial position.
-In response, Carilion announced plans for a significant business reorganization to change its emphasis from running hospitals to hiring more doctors in a larger number of medical specialties, with a primary goal of better coordination of patient care and an emphasis on medical education and research.
+In response, Carilion announced plans for a significant business restructuring in which it would shift its focus from operating hospitals to hiring more physicians in more medical specialties, with the main objective of improving patient care coordination and placing a focus on medical education and research.

 The plan was developed after visits to the Mayo Clinic and other similar organizations.
 As part of the reorganization plan, Carilion renamed itself Carilion Clinic.
 The vision for moving Carilion toward the "clinic" model was spearheaded by CEO Ed Murphy, who left Carilion in 2011 to work with a New York and London based firm in order to help develop ways to better manage and coordinate physicians and services provided by hospitals.

 Virginia Tech Carilion School of Medicine and Research Institute

-Carilion and Virginia Tech partnered to form the Virginia Tech Carilion School of Medicine and Research Institute, which was established on January 1 2007, and accepted its first class in 2010.
+Carilion and Virginia Tech partnered to form the Virginia Tech Carilion School of Medicine and Research Institute, which was established on January 1, 2007, and accepted its first class in 2010.
 The medical school is a fully accredited 4-year medical school by the Liaison Committee on Medical Education.
 In December 2018, the Virginia Tech Carilion Research Institute was renamed the Fralin Biomedical Research Institute at VTC in recognition of a $50 million gift from the Horace G. Fralin Charitable Trust, and Heywood and Cynthia Fralin.

-Virginia Tech Carilion School of Medicine is adjacent to the Carilion Roanoke Memorial Hospital￼ and features the Hokie Stone used to build most buildings on Virginia Tech's campus.
+Virginia Tech Carilion School of Medicine is adjacent to the Carilion Roanoke Memorial Hospital and features the Hokie Stone used to build most buildings on Virginia Tech's campus.

 The school also offers residency and fellowship programs.

 The 13 accredited residency programs include dermatology, emergency medicine, family medicine, general hospital dentistry, internal medicine, neurology, neurosurgery, Obstetrics/Gynecology, pediatrics, plastic surgery, podiatry, psychiatry and surgery.

 The 11 accredited fellowship programs are adult joint reconstruction, cardiovascular disease, child and adolescent psychiatry, emergency medical services, gastroenterology, Geriatric medicine, Geriatric psychiatry, hospice and palliative care, infectious disease, interventional cardiology, and pulmonary critical care.

 Many physicians and executives at Carilion teach courses at VTCSOM.